-This table shows the new qualifications and what they replace.
+This table shows how the new qualifications replace previous/existing National Qualifications.

 |1||National 1||>||Access 1|